RoboTeamTwente/rfid-tracker-server/README.md

 staged everything.
 Some pre-commit hooks run code formatters, and you need to manually stage their output.

-### Devcontainers

-On first load, you'll see notifications like "cannot find git executable".
-This is normal.
-After a while, vscode will restart and those notifications should go away.
-This might take a minute on first boot.

 ### Direnv

 direnv extension fails silently.
 If you see errors like "dev: command